Neighboring: A Deep Casual Guide to Building Community You Can Count On

 signature keynotes:

-In this highly practical keynote, Katherine Goldstein offers a clear, actionable approach to building real connection at work and beyond.
-Moving past awkward networking and one-off events, she introduces a “Deep Casual” framework for creating consistent, low-pressure interactions that strengthen relationships over time.
-Audiences will learn how to turn everyday moments into opportunities for trust-building, and how to make the most of in-person time in a way that actually leads to lasting connections.
+In this highly practical keynote, Katherine Goldstein offers a clear, actionable approach to building real connections at work and beyond.
+Moving past awkward networking and one-off events, she introduces the “Deep Casual” framework—a system for creating consistent, low-pressure interactions that strengthen relationships over time.

 Grounded in research and real-world examples, this talk shows how stronger relationships don’t just improve workplace culture—they drive collaboration, increase engagement, help employees do their best work, and play a critical role in reducing burnout and isolation.